 Jaclyn is passionate about fostering community and connection and is deeply committed to supporting local groups and nonprofits.
 She is a co-founder of Likht Ensemble, which specializes in researching and performing Jewish music from the Holocaust.
-She is the Founder of The Phoenix Leadership Project and the creator/facilitator of the Association for Opera in Canada’s RBC Artist Fellowship/Mentorship.
+She is the Founder of The Phoenix Leadership Project and the creator/facilitator of the Association for Opera in Canada’s RBC Artist Fellowship/Mentorship, and the Programs Manager for Opera' 5’s Portfolio Artist Internship Program.

 In her various roles, Jaclyn thrives on singing opera and art song, discovering new repertoire, sharing music from the Holocaust, working with a community of artists, exploring how artists can better engage with the opera sector, developing leadership programs, and above all, connecting with others.